Choose a language

 Yuryeva, K. A., Tishchenko, O. M. (2014).
 Kompetentsii, kompetentnіst, mіzhkulturna kompetentnіst uchytelia: sutnist and zmist.
 Zasoby navchalnoi ta scholarly-consistent robots [The sphere of competence, competence, teacher's inter-cultural competence: essence and content.
 Means of Educational and Research Work], 42, 169-182. [in English]

 5.7.
-In the case of DOI, it is advisable to indicate the following in the article (author):
+In the case of DOI (If DIO for an article (author) exists), it is advisable to indicate as following:

 Puchau, B. (2010).
 Dietary total antioxidant capacity and obesity in children and adolescents.
 International Journal of Food Sciences and Nutrition, 61 (7), 713–721. https://doi.org/10.3109/757860